Submucous Cleft Palate

 Doctors don't always know why the muscles don't form as they should in the unborn baby's palate.
 Some SMCPs happen by chance, while others happen as part of a known or other genetic difference.

 What Are the Signs & Symptoms of a Submucous Cleft Palate?

 Usually, newborns have an oral exam soon after they're born.
-But a submucous cleft palate might not be found during this exam.
-Some are not diagnosed until a baby has feeding problems or a child is old enough to speak.
+But a submucous cleft palate can be very subtle and might not be found during this exam.

 Doctors and parents might notice these symptoms in a child with a submucous cleft palate: